MasterKale/docker-pgdump-s3/README.md

 A Docker image for scheduling regular backups of Postgres to S3 via `pgdump`.

 The service utilizes AWS S3 multi-part uploads & streaming.
 This means there is no need for large amounts of local storage where the docker container is running, as the data is proxied directly to AWS without being written to disk.
-This results in a low memory footprint (~50mb) for the running service during backup, and fairly low CPU usage (~5% when testing during dumping).
+This results in a low memory footprint (approx. 50mb) for the running service during backup, and fairly low CPU usage (approx. 5% when testing during dumping).

 The architecture looks like: